DresdenGman/02_Group_Projects/README.md

 # Group Data Analysis Projects

-> A collection of 17 collaborative Python data analysis projects covering diverse domains and applications
+> A collection of 17 collaborative Python data analysis projects from the Mathematical Modeling Society at Beijing Royal School

-This repository contains group and collaborative data analysis projects that demonstrate teamwork, teaching capabilities, and comprehensive data science applications.
+This repository contains group and collaborative data analysis projects from the **Mathematical Modeling Society** at Beijing Royal School.
+As the society president, I led and organized these projects with society members, demonstrating teamwork, teaching capabilities, and comprehensive data science applications.
 These projects span multiple domains including e-commerce, social science, education, workplace analytics, and specialized applications like computer vision and NLP.

 ## 📊 Project Overview